 - Your wages could be garnished.
 The government can intercept up to 15% of your disposable pay before you’re even able to touch your paycheck.

-- In addition to the additional fees, your credit could be utterly destroyed.
+- Besides the additional fees, your credit could be destroyed.
 (Yes, student loans affect your credit score.)
-Late payments, loans in collections, defaults, and more can ruin your credit score.
+Late payments, loans in collections, defaults and more can ruin your credit score.

 If you have a cosigner, their credit will take a hit, too.